Joshua Kushner

-Joshua Kushner (born June 12, 1985) is an American billionaire businessman, heir, and investor.
-He is the founder and managing partner of the venture capital firm Thrive Capital, co-founder of Oscar Health, and the son of billionaire real estate developer Charles Kushner.
-His brother is Jared Kushner, the son-in-law and former senior advisor to former U.S. President Donald Trump.
-He is a minority owner of the Memphis Grizzlies.
+Joshua Kushner (born June 12, 1985) is an American businessman and investor.
+He is the founder and managing partner of the venture capital firm Thrive Capital, co-founder and vice-chairman of Oscar Health, and the youngest son of the real estate developer Charles Kushner.
+He is the younger brother of Jared Kushner, son-in-law and former senior advisor to the president of the United States Donald Trump.

+He is also a minority owner of the Miami Heat and co-founded social games developer Vostu.

-Early life & education
+Early life and education

-Kushner grew up in a Jewish family in Livingston, New Jersey to Charles and Seryl Kushner.
+Joshua Kushner was born on June 12, 1985, in Livingston, New Jersey, where he grew up in a Jewish family to parents Charles and Seryl Kushner.
 Kushner graduated from Harvard College in 2008, and from Harvard Business School in 2011.

 Career

 Early career

-During his sophomore year, Kushner was founding executive editor of Scene, a new student-publication that aimed to be "Harvard's version of Vogue and Vanity Fair".
-According to The Harvard Crimson, the Scene faced criticism upon its release due to a supposed inaccurate portrayal of the Harvard community.
+During his sophomore year, Kushner was founding executive editor of Scene, a new pop culture student-publication.
+The publication was badly received by critics upon release.

-In the spring of his junior year, with two graduate students he pooled $10,000 to found social network Vostu, which aimed to "fill a void left by online communities in which English is the lingua franca", like Facebook.
+In the spring of his junior year he worked with two graduate students to pool $10,000 in order to found social network Vostu, which aimed to "fill a void left by online communities in which English is the lingua franca", like Facebook.
 According to Kushner, Latin America was a promising market for a Facebook-alternative and new social networking site because "[it was] a place where Internet use is increasing every year, and technology is booming at a rapid pace".
 Vostu laid off the majority of its employees in 2013 and significantly scaled back its operations after a copyright lawsuit from a competitor accused them of copying games.

-The year after graduation, he also co-founded a start-up called Unithrive.
+The year after graduation he co-founded a start-up called Unithrive.
 Unithrive was inspired by the peer-to-peer loan model of Kiva, but aimed to "ease the crisis in paying for college" by matching "alumni lenders to cash-strapped students ... who [could] post photographs and biographical information and request up to $2,000", interest-free for repayment within five years of graduation.
 After graduating from Harvard, he started his career in the private equity arm at Goldman Sachs, working for a year on distressed debt.

 Thrive Capital

-He founded Thrive Capital in 2009, a venture capital firm that focuses on media and internet investments.
-Since its founding, Thrive has raised $750 million from institutional investors, including Princeton University.
-Thrive has raised several capital funds, including Thrive II, which raised $40 million in 2011, Thrive III, which raised $150 million in 2012, and Thrive IV, which raised $400 million in September 2014.
+He founded Thrive Capital in 2010, a venture capital firm that focuses on media and internet investments.
+Since its founding, Thrive has raised over $7.3 billion from institutional investors, including Princeton University.
+Thrive's capital funds include: Thrive II, which raised $40 million in 2011; Thrive III, which raised $150 million in 2012; Thrive IV, which raised $400 million in September 2014; Thrive V, raising $700 million in 2016; Thrive VI, raising $1 billion in 2018; Thrive VII, raising $2 billion in 2021; Thrive VIII, raising $3 billion in 2022; and Thrive IX, raising $5 billion in 2024.

-As an investor in Instagram, Kushner was the second largest investor in Instagram's Series B fundraising round.
+Kushner was the second largest investor in Instagram's Series B funding round.
 Valued at $500 million, Thrive soon doubled its money after Instagram was sold to Facebook.